H4x0rSpooky/mk7-pid-grabber/README.md

 > Anti Spoof is not included in this version, that method will remain private.

-# How to use or build the file
+# How to use
-Join my [Discord](https://discord.com/invite/CjG866FBty) that has all info.
+Hold Select to open the menu.

 # Reporting bugs or issues
 Just direct message me on Discord.